Eschatologue/CM_wiki/docs/equipment/tools/adventuring-gear-desc.md

 Using a crowbar grants advantage to Strength checks where the crowbar's leverage can be applied.

 #### Healer's Kit
 This kit is a leather pouch containing bandages, salves, and splints.
 The kit has ten uses.
-As an :rsc-action: **Action**, you can expend one use of the kit to stabilize a creature that has 0 hit points, without needing to make a Wisdom (Medicine) check.
+As an :rsc-action: **Action**, you can expend one use of the kit to stabilize a creature that has 0 Hit Points, without needing to make a Wisdom (Medicine) check.

 #### Holy Water (flask)
 As an :rsc-action: **Action**, you can splash the contents of this flask onto a creature within 5 feet of you or throw it up to 20 feet, shattering it on impact.
 In either case, make a ranged attack against a target creature, treating the holy water as an improvised weapon.
 If the target is a fiend or undead, it takes 2d6 radiant damage.